-More than 85% of net underwriting risk arises from poolable P&I cover, driven largely by Standard Europe's exposure to inwards pool claims.
+More than 90% of net underwriting risk arises from poolable P&I cover, driven largely by Standard Europe's exposure to its own and other clubs' pool claims.
 While the club monitors other types of underwriting risk concentration, including ship type and membership, these represent less significant sources of concentration risk.
 P&I cover provides liability cover for ships which are trading on a global basis, therefore is not significantly exposed to geographical risk concentrations, for example, compared with insurance of static property or similar asset based covers.
 As a consequence the primary drivers of underwriting risk relate to: